GET STARTED | Get Your Fair Cash Offer Today

 How Asbestos Affects Property Value in the Chicago Real Estate Market

-On the real estate market in Chicago, asbestos has a big effect on the prices of homes, which can make it hard for sellers.
-People don’t want to buy homes that have asbestos problems because they are afraid for their health and the repairs will cost a lot of money.
+On the Chicago real estate market, asbestos has a big effect on the prices of homes, which can make it hard for sellers.
+People don’t want to buy homes that have asbestos problems because they are afraid for their health, and the repairs will cost a lot of money.

-This means that homes that have been found to have asbestos may not be as appealing to buyers and get lower offers.
-People who are selling their home should think about how much it will cost to have a professional check for and get rid of asbestos.
+This means that homes found to have asbestos may not be as appealing to buyers and receive lower offers.
+People who are selling their homes should consider how much it will cost to have a professional check for and remove asbestos.
 This could make the house even less valuable if they don’t fix it.

 Also, Illinois disclosure laws say that people who know they have asbestos must tell possible buyers, which can make negotiations harder.
 In Chicago’s competitive real estate market, taking care of asbestos concerns before they become a problem can make a big difference in keeping or raising the value of a home while also following the rules in the area.